leo3tian/audio-pipeline/src/downloading/podcastindex/README.md

 # Podcast Downloader

-Three scripts to:
+Two components to:
-1) Read RSS feeds from the PodcastIndex database
-2) Crawl RSS feeds to find episode URLs
+1) Read RSS feeds from the PodcastIndex database, crawl RSS to find episode URLs, and enqueue them for download
-3) Download audio files using episode URLs
+2) Download audio files using those episode URLs

 Notes
 - An RSS feed is basically a file that summarizes a podcast.
 We're interested in RSS feeds because they contain the audio enclosures of every episode in the podcast (which we can then download)